If you’re thinking about planning a micro wedding in East Anglia, then today’s wedding blog will be the perfect read for you!

 More people are planning a micro wedding!

 As a multi-award-winning wedding planner working across Norfolk, Suffolk, Cambridge and Essex, I’ve seen an influx of couples who are happy to proceed with planning a smaller wedding.
 Whilst this may not have even been a consideration pre-covid, the popularity of the micro wedding has increased dramatically.
 Keep in mind that small doesn’t mean less beautiful and quality doesn’t need to be compromised just because you decide to cut the guestlist!
+We’re particularly spoilt in Norfolk and across East Anglia with many smaller venues for weddings available, ranging from beautiful outdoor spaces to host a stunning garden party through to beautiful hotels and many couples are even choosing to host a marquee wedding at home.

 Is a micro wedding cheaper?